3Angee3/Poli-Works/README.md

 Additionally, inside the `src/` folder you will find an **extra README file about the ATM project**, which is considered an additional file in this repository.

 ---
+# Tools.
+- **Java JDK 17**: Programming language used to implement the solution.
+- **IntelliJ IDEA**: Integrated Development Environment (IDE) for coding and debugging.
+- **Git**: Version control system to manage project versions locally.
+- **GitHub**: Online repository for sharing the project and documentation.
+- **Javadoc**: Tool for generating automatic project documentation.
+---

 ## Input and Output
 - **Input:** an integer number.